ThanhDatVN/Online-shopping/README.md

 - Email: manager@example.com
 - Mật khẩu: managerpass1234

-## Đóng góp

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

 ## Giấy phép

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.